Move Past Plastic, MPP

 MPP Founder:

-Environmental Educator Founder of Trussell Learning and Community Education & TLC Foundation and the Move Past Plastic, MPP, campaign Tamela has been a science educator for youth and college level students for over 30 years.
-She was born in Virginia and had the privilege of running wild in the wilderness of NM during her youth.
+Environmental Educator Founder of Trussell Learning and Community Education & TLC Foundation and the Move Past Plastic, MPP,.
+Tamela is a mother of three children and has been married to her husband for 40 years.
+She was born in Virginia and had the privilege of being raised in the wilderness of NM during her youth.
 After completing her master’s in science education from Virginia Tech, she moved to Redmond, Washington where she experienced daily precipitation and sun that grew 35 different plants and vegetables on her small third-story balcony.
-For the past 25 years she has embraced the lush green forests and streams of Central Pennsylvania while homeschooling her now grown, three children with her husband Larry.
+For the past 29 years she has embraced the lush green forests and streams of Central Pennsylvania.
+She has taught the sciences in the public and private K-12 school for thirty years, and taught biology and nutrition at Bellview Community College.
 Having the opportunity to live in four distinctive areas has given her a deep appreciation of the different ecological and cultural needs of different places.
 She describes herself as an animal of the Earth, no more worthy than other living and nonliving things.
 She has always loved nature, learning, and sharing knowledge with youth and the community.
 She is an advocate for environmental civic action and has promoted this through programs like Boy Scout of America when she was a Venture Crew advisor and the numerous sport and science programs she's developed for TLC Education and Foundation and other teaching experiences.
-For the past year she has immersed herself in hundreds of webinars, conferences, and courses such as the Beyond Plastics course by Judith Enck at Bennington College.
-She has also become a Climate Reality leader, Master Watershed Steward, and serves on several Conodoguinet Creek Watershed board committees.
-She also serves as an executive member of Carlisle Climate Action Commission and with Cumberland County Climate Action Commission.
+From 2019 to current she has immersed herself in hundreds of webinars, conferences, and courses such as the Beyond Plastics course by Judith Enck at Bennington College, climate, contaminats of emergent concern, best management practices for stormwater management, pond and tree management.
+Tamela believes knowledge brings freedom and responsibility.
+This is why she founded TLC Education & the non-profit organizations, TLC Foundation and Move Past Plastic, MPP.
+These programs promote environmental civic engagement through education.
+She demonstrates civic action through her participation in community organizations, serving as the South Central PA Climate Reality Chair and Master Watershed Steward.
+Additionally, she serves on several committees of the Conodoguinet Creek Watershed Association and lead the Monitoring and Protection committee, volunteers with the Alliance for Aquatic Resource Monitoring (ALLARM), stream team, and is a member of the executive board of the Carlisle Climate Action Commission.
 As an innate systems thinker, she knew that plastic was connected to many positive and negative aspects of our lives.
 Intuitively she realized that it is in our environment and water and in particular the oceans as trash.
-But what she’s learned over the past year is that plastics are the Keystone issue facing the globe.
-It is a ubiquitous part of our lives that impacts every system on Earth including all of us and the organizations we represent.
+But what she’s learned is that plastics are the Keystone issue facing the globe.
+It is a ubiquitous part of our lives that impacts every system on Earth.
 It impacts our environment, social, cultural, institutional, legislative, and economic fabric of our lives.
-It is for this reason that she founded Move Past Plastic, MPP.
-This group of individuals and partners seek to educate, design municipal policy, legislation, and research alternatives while supporting initiatives of their “Big Sisters” like Beyond Plastic.
+Plastic is more than a litter problem it is a chemical and micro and nanoplaastic problem.
+Knowlege of contaminat of emergent concern that harm human and environmental health weren’t common knowlege at a local level for the normal person.
+Believing knowlegde mixed with civic action are the keys to healther thriving watershed communities she founded Move Past Plastic, MPP in June of 2021 This a grassroots group of individuals, organizations and business that work to educate other individualss, business, educator, organizatoins, municipal leader about the issue around plastics and how to mitigate harms from them through personal lifestye and systemic changes in policy, legislation, and research alternatives while supporting initiatives of their “Big Sisters” like Beyond Plastic.
 She is grateful for the opportunity to speak to you on behalf of those without a voice.
-An interview Tamela Trussell, founder of Move Past Plastic In this interview Tamela Trussell, founder of Move Past Plastic, discusses the harmful effects of PFAS and single-use plastics on the environment and human health.
-She emphasizes the importance of educating individuals and engaging with local municipalities to push for systemic change, such as ordinance changes and education initiatives.
-Tamela also highlights the dangers of using artificial turf made of plastics on playgrounds and athletic fields and encourages the use of organic natural grass turf instead.
-This is a quickly growing issue that has now been proven to be extremely harmful to the athletes and children who play on synthetic turf and on playgrounds using artificial materials as well as the environment.
-Interviewed on June 23, 2023 by AC Stauble, HHN Tamela has been educating herself and others on the harms of plastic since 2020 full time.
-She's created an incredible toolkit for organizers who wish to understand what is happening at their local level regarding environmental and how to enact change.
-She includes maps of waste management locations, frack wells, and waterways.
-She has a sample 10 minute presentation that folks can copy and give at their own local town councils to ensure water testing and proper regulations to protect drinking water from PFAS.
-Tamela leads workshops to educate the public on PFAS and Artifical Turf. → Visit their profile, Tamela Trussell to see what's new, what spaces they're in, and to send a direct message.
-You can also email support@halttheharm.net to request an Introduction..

 Sponsored by TLC Foundation